 - Depending on the situation, the chamfers can also zu steep be!

-The concept of slanted chamfers can not be very effective to solve the problem of secondary sound sources by edge diffraction.
+The concept of the bevel chamfers doesn't really work around the problem to get over.
 But not unconditionally.
-Slope and position must be chosen carefully and according to the concept.
-If you asked me for a universal recommendation I would say:
+The slope and position must be chosen carefully and according to the concept.
+If you were to ask me for a universal recommendation, I would say:

-"Make the chamfer 25-35 ° steep and position it as close to the tweeter as possible"
+"Make the bevels 25-35 ° steep and position them as close to the tweeter as possible"

 Finally, the measurements in single images, for those who want to take a closer look.
 The steepness of the chamfer is in the lower left corner of the picture.